Hélène de Portes: Battle of France

 After the catastrophic Battle of Sedan, the French forces and the government were forced to fall back from Paris.
 On 10–13 June 1940, Reynaud tried to re-establish his government at Tours.
 To reorganize the forces, he opened intensive negotiations on 12 June with General Charles de Gaulle, but Hélène de Portes personally intervened in their discussion and threw a temper tantrum, in their presence, at the prospect of what she considered to be futile further warfare.
-De Portes had a particular antipathy towards Winston Churchill and, according to his bodyguard Walter Thompson, actually lunged at Churchill's throat with a knife she had concealed within her Christian Dior dress.
+De Portes had a particular antipathy towards Winston Churchill and, according to Churchill's bodyguard Walter H. Thompson, caused a "hysterical" scene during Churchill's visit to Tours on 13 June 1940 and had to be restrained; Thompson also wrote that a knife was later found on her person.
+Churchill's own war memoirs do not mention de Portes at all, a silence noted by historian Antoine Capet.

 As the French front continued to collapse, Reynaud, his government and his mistress briefly relocated at the Hotel Splendid, Bordeaux on 15 June.
 De Portes intensified her efforts to persuade her partner to offer terms of surrender, going to the length of intriguing with a key diplomat from the United States.
 The disgusted envoy later recalled that "I don't think her role in encouraging the defeatist elements during Reynaud's critical last days as prime minister should be underestimated.
 She spent an hour weeping in my office to get us to urge Reynaud to ask for an armistice."

 Hélène de Portes' final intervention on 16 June was aimed at the last-ditch plan, strongly supported by Winston Churchill and Jean Monnet, to merge France and the United Kingdom into an emergency Franco-British Union.
 The document to create the Union was meant to be presented to the French Cabinet that evening as an alternative to requesting an armistice, but de Portes entered the stenographer's room where the document was being typed, read it, and then left to spread its contents among the Cabinet ministers who were leaning toward defeatism.
 Forewarned, the Cabinet rejected both the Union and Reynaud's government.
 The beaten premier resigned that evening.